 - 4-8 weeks Malleoloc or functional ankle brace immobilization.

 - 8-12 weeks progressive return to high-level activities with Malleoloc brace worn.

 - 12 weeks onward, added activities and sports without external immobilization.

-Complications of ankle sprain itself is late instability, arthritis, or loose body formation.
-After surgical reconstruction, infection, graft failure, or limited range of the ankle may complicate the post-operative course.
-Quite often, small sensory nerves in the incision area function poorly for a month or two following reconstruction, but generally sensation returns to normal over the lateral border of the foot over two or three months.
+Complications of ankle sprain itself are late instability, arthritis, or loose body formation.
+After surgical reconstruction, infection, graft failure, or limited range of the ankle may complicate the postoperative course in a small number of cases.
+Quite often, small sensory nerves in the incision area function poorly for a month or two following reconstruction, but generally, sensation returns to normal over the lateral border of the foot over two or three months.
 This is generally a nuisance only, and of no functional consequence.
 Significant complications are rare, and in general ligament reconstruction of the ankle results in about 85% good to excellent results.